Simple Revision Tips that DO make a Difference

 Make sure that your child has sufficient breaks during their study plan.
 This can be 20 minutes to half an hour to eat lunch or go outside for some fresh air.
 This will reset the brain and they will come back feeling refreshed for the rest of the day.

-Praise and forgive!
+10. Praise and encourage them!

 For more information on what we offer and how it works click here: